 By Benjamin F. Chavis, Jr. (President and CEO of the NNPA)

-Dr. Benjamin F. Chavis, Jr. is the President and CEO of the National Newspaper Publishers Association (NNPA) and can be reached for national advertisement sales and partnership proposals at: email@example.com; and for lectures and other professional consultations at: http://drbenjaminfchavisjr.wix.com/drbfc.
+Dr. Benjamin F. Chavis Jr. is President and CEO of the National Newspaper Publishers Association (NNPA) and can be reached at firstname.lastname@example.org.